 - Never Say "Die": Surprisingly averted (especially in Wong's story), but unlike in the canon games, no one ever seems to be Killed Off for Real.

 - Running Gag: Emilio cries "It's all because of this power!" at the slightest provocation.
-In his story mode something triggers it every single round, until by the end it's hard to take the line seriously ever again.
+In his Story Mode something triggers it every single round, until by the end it's hard to take the line seriously ever again.

 - Lethal Lava Land: Both games feature a volcanic arena.
 In the first game has a stage above a volcano and in the second game there's a stage taking place by a volcanic ravine.

 - Mana Meter: Your Psy Meter.
 In the first game you have fixed amount but in the second game, the more life you lose, the more Psy you can use.
+You can also trade life for Psy and Power with a Hyper Charge.

 - Ring Out: It's possible in Psychic Force 2012 by hitting your opponent into walls of the arena hard enough so they break through it.